Wellerman: Nathan Evans version

 A version by Scottish musician Nathan Evans further increased the song's exposure.
-Popularized as a sea shanty despite being more accurately described as a ballad (or specifically a forebitter or sea song), there was a surge in interest in sea shanties and a multitude of remixes and new versions.
+Popularized as a sea shanty despite being more accurately described as a ballad (or specifically a "forebitter" or "sea song"), there was a surge in interest in sea shanties and a multitude of remixes and new versions.
 Evans's version has been praised for its "authentic sense of stoic forbearance" that has appealed to young people in lockdown during the COVID-19 pandemic, who like 19th-century whalers "are similarly marking time".
 In the Rolling Stone article discussing his success, Evans cited the Albany Shantymen version of the song as inspiration.
 Because of its origins on TikTok, the trend of performing sea songs like "Soon May the Wellerman Come" on social media has been called "ShantyTok".
 The song, jointly credited to Nathan Evans and remixers 220 Kid and Billen Ted by the Official Charts Company (OCC), reached number one on the UK Singles Chart.
-A new version of "Wellerman" with German folk band Santiano was released as a single on 19 February 2021.
+Another version of "Wellerman" with German folk band Santiano was released as a single on 19 February 2021.
 This version was included on the track listing of Santiano's EP Sea Shanties – Wellerman, which was released digitally on 26 February 2021.

-In February 2021, Evans, 220 Kid, and Billen Ted performed the song for the CBBC television programme Blue Peter.
-In March 2021, Evans performed the song for the "End of the Show Show" segment on Ant & Dec's Saturday Night Takeaway, "Soon When the Saturday Come" along with the programme's presenters.
+In February 2021, Evans, 220 Kid, and Billen Ted performed the song on the CBBC television programme Blue Peter.
+In March 2021, Evans performed the song on the "End of the Show Show" segment on Ant & Dec's Saturday Night Takeaway, "Soon When the Saturday Come" along with the programme's presenters.
 The performance included altered lyrics for the occasion and was accompanied by video footage of sing-alongs by celebrities, including Joan Collins, Josh Groban, Laura Whitmore and Dermot O'Leary.
-Crew members of the Royal National Lifeboat Institution, including those from Portishead and Sheringham, also submitted video for the performance, and Queen guitarist Brian May provided a guitar solo.
-In the seven countries where the remix has reached the top of the record charts, 200 non-fungible tokens were sold, which each include a new dance track, digital art, and a password redeemable for a future asset, with part of their proceeds going to the Royal National Lifeboat Institution and a scholarship by 220 Kid.
+Crew members of the Royal National Lifeboat Institution, including those from Portishead and Sheringham, also submitted videos for the performance, and Queen guitarist Brian May provided a guitar solo.
+In the seven countries where the remix has reached the top of the record charts, 200 non-fungible tokens were sold, which each included a new dance track, digital art, and a password redeemable for a future asset, with part of their proceeds going to the Royal National Lifeboat Institution and a scholarship by 220 Kid.

-The version sparked multiple parodies, both on and off TikTok, including a Taylor Swift hit sung to the tune of Evans' version of "Wellerman" performed by the United States Navy Band, a Roman Catholic priest who changed the shanty's lyrics to explain Ash Wednesday, and a parody called Waiting for the Vaccine by Rainer Hersch.
+The version sparked multiple parodies, both on and off TikTok, including a Taylor Swift hit sung to the tune of Evans' version of "Wellerman" performed by the United States Navy Band, a Roman Catholic priest who changed the shanty's lyrics to explain Ash Wednesday, and a COVID-19 vaccine parody called "Waiting for the Vaccine" by Rainer Hersch.

 In 2022, the Seattle Mariners used the 220 Kid and Billen Ted remix of the Evans track as a rally song for attendees at T-Mobile Park.